LION-HFUT/LION-HFUT.github.io/_pages/English/about.md

 ---

 Lab for Intelligence and visiON (LION) commits to designing trustworthy intelligent visual recognition systems for real-world applications.
 To achieve this goal, we mainly focus on the areas of data augmentation, unsupervised/weakly-/semi-supervised learning, federated learning, domain generalization/adaptation and novel class discovery, and investigate their advantages in visual tasks, such as object retrieval, image classification, semantic segmentation, multi-modality recognition, etc. Our research outcomes are targeting top-tier venues, including CVPR, ICCV, ECCV, ICLR, NeurIPS, ICML, IJCV, TPAMI, etc.

-[//]: # (Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit]&#40;http://reddit.com&#41;.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.)

-[//]: # (Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page]&#40;/multi-language-al-folio/publications/&#41; automatically.)

-[//]: # (Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons]&#40;https://fontawesome.com/&#41; and [Academicons]&#40;https://jpswalsh.github.io/academicons/&#41;, like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.)